GandhiCloud/tekton/001-tekton-tranformationadvisor-liberty/ta-liberty-pipeline/readme.md

 ### 4. Service Account

 * It creates a ServiceAccount
-* It links with Docker and GIT secrets
+* It links the ServiceAccount with Docker and GIT secrets
-* Create ClusterRoleBinding between the ClusterRole called ClusterAdmin and the ServiceAccount
+* Creates ClusterRoleBinding between a ClusterRole called ClusterAdmin and the ServiceAccount

 ![ ServiceAccount](images/05-service-account.png?raw=true "ServiceAccount")